grafana/agent/example/k3d/README.md

 These alerts are viewable [here](http://prometheus.k3d.localhost:50080/alerts).

 Prometheus alerts are triggered:
-- If any Crow instances are not running or Crow samples are not being propagated correctly.
+- If any Crow/Vulture/Canary instances are not running or their samples are not being propagated correctly.
 - If any Grafana Agents are not running or Grafana Agent limits are outside their norm.

 NOTE: The alerts might be in pending until the system settles down.